frnksgr/kaput/tutorial/tutorial.md

 Looks much better.

-Finally, do a HTTP/1.0 request/response with your netcat client and server.

-Time to stop guessing about HTTP protocol.
-Where is it defined?
+Stop guessing about HTTP protocol.
+Study its definition and always refer to it on questions?
-Searching for HTTP e.g. in wikipedia we find [rfc7230](https://tools.ietf.org/html/rfc7230)
-That's the only truth (as long as you are not fooled by some client, server, intermediary or hacker in between)
+[rfc7230](https://tools.ietf.org/html/rfc7230)